 After 6 years of full time education, it was difficult to find a full time job.
 So, I had several part time jobs.
 I worked with seniors at an independent living facility as an activities coordinator; with developmentally delayed adolescents as a staff member in their group home; with children with Autism and their siblings; with adults with early onset dementia and Alzheimer's.
 Then I found a full time job as an Art Therapist in New Oxford, PA.
 I spent over 4 1/2 years working with children ages 2-18 as they suffered from many different diagnoses and circumstances that promoted various emotional and behavioral issues.

-Living in PA for the past 11 years has been great!
+Living in PA since 2012 has been great!
 Here I am now in my 40's and running a private practice and helping the south central PA community.
 I love to utilize all that I have learned in Rochester and throughout life to help others get through this existence we call life.
 We can be happy and healthy if we put our minds to it!

 My life has not been easy or happy, it has been littered with trauma and turmoil from an early age.
 I am a survivor of childhood sexual abuse, sexual assault as an adult, burglary, vandalism, bullying, depression, hypothyroidism, random medical conditions, grief and loss, anxiety, unemployment, etc. You get the idea.
 We all have our stories, but if we learn to cope with them, learn from them, and practice positive thinking, we can accomplish anything!